A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges: Explainability in RL

 \section{Explainability in RL}

-\qyp{We construct the taxonomy of eXplainable Reinforcement Learning~(XRL) based on the central target of explanation under the RL paradigm.
-These approaches typically do not give explanations for all aspects of the entire RL process like reward and task at the same time due to the complexity and intractability.
-Instead, they focus on making certain aspects of the RL paradigm understandable to human users while maintaining performance.
-The underlying model for an RL task can be segmented into several components, namely state, action, reward, agent model, and task.
-In our taxonomy, we organize existing explainable RL research based on these components:~agent model-explaining methods that directly show the decision-making mechanism of XRL agent, reward-explaining methods that show how different factors within reward function influence agent policy, state-explaining methods that illustrate the state features at different time stages affecting agent behavior, and task-explaining methods that explain how the agent divide the complex task into subtasks and gradually complete these subtasks in long term.
+We construct the taxonomy of XRL based on the central target of explanation under the RL paradigm.
+We find that XRL researches focus on making certain aspects of the RL paradigm understandable while maintaining performance.
+The underlying model of RL can be segmented into several components, namely state, action, reward, agent model, and task.
+In our taxonomy, we organize existing explainable RL research based on these components:~agent model-explaining methods that show the decision-making mechanism of agent, reward-explaining methods that show how different factors within reward function influence agent policy, state-explaining methods that illustrate the state features at different time stages affecting agent behavior, and task-explaining methods that explain how the agent divide the complex task into subtasks and complete them in long term.
 These XRL methods are further categorized based on the employed technique.
 We present this taxonomy in Figure~\ref{Fig1}.
-The detailed descriptions of these different XRL paradigm methods are presented in the following subsection.}
+The detailed descriptions of these methods are presented in the following subsection.